XVARY Composite Score

 the cleanest proof is the revenue setup: fiscal 2026 revenue is estimated at $2B versus $2.2B last year.

-earnings volatility
+Earnings volatility

 earnings predictability sits at 20/100. a quarter with EPS up 304% vs. prior year is great, but it also tells you the number can swing hard in the other direction.